kazurayam/unittest-helper/docs/index.md

         Path p = too.resolveOutut("test_write_file_once_more/sample_20231103_124015.txt");

-I am sure you can find a small twist in the above code fragments.
-It is thus easy to insert layers of directories under the output directory using the \`TestOutputOrganizer.
+Note that the parameter string to the `resolveOutput(String)` method can contain `/`, which represents one or more directories under the output sub-directory.
+For example, you can insert a directory of which name stands for the test method name.
 This technique makes it easy to organize output files created by multiple methods in a single test class.

+(FIN)